 Another way to think of this is that the bottom of the racket handle should be pointing towards the net.
 This will serve as a coil and set up the shot so that the swinging motion is more natural.
 It will also position your racket so that the top edge is in front.

-By bending your wrist back, you will create a lag in your stroke.
-Once you are close to striking the ball, you can uncoil the wrist in order to generate added power and spin on your shot.
+By relaxing your wrist, you will create a lag in your stroke which, in turn, will generate greater power and topspin on your shot.

 You will notice a difference in the quality of your shots if you implement this technique during play.
 They will feel more solid, you’ll be able to generate better topspin on the ball, and you’ll have added power on the swing.

 4. Lead with the Top Edge of Your Racket